Everyone wants a clean house, right?

 We’ve also included this amazing video by Dr Karen Becker who gives you soooo many great ideas for natural home cleaning remedies!
 Be sure to watch the video below.

 - Put your pets outside and store your chemical cleaners securely

 If you are using chemical cleaners to clean your home, be sure to leave your pets outside while you’re cleaning.
 It’s best to leave them outside while things are drying and to allow the fumes and vapours to evaporate.
 If you don’t have an outside, it might be better to keep them in one room while cleaning the other with as much ventilation as possible and then once all the cleaning is done, take them for a walk in the fresh air.

-It’s really very important that you secure your chemical cleaners in a foolproof location to insure the safety of your dog.
-Dogs unfortunately cannot read labels to know that what they’re chewing on or ingesting is dangerous.
-They do however, love to sniff, explore, eat and chew things that they shouldn’t.
+It’s really very important that you secure your chemical cleaners in a foolproof location to ensure the safety of your dog.
+Dogs, unfortunately, cannot read labels to know that what they’re chewing on or ingesting is dangerous.
+They do, however, love to sniff, explore, eat and chew things that they shouldn’t.
 Don’t take any risks.

 If you are looking to avoid some of the nasties when it comes to cleaning your home here are 4 common chemicals used in cleaners that you should try to avoid at all cost:

 As always, if you suspect your pet has come into contact with or ingested any chemical cleaners, please seek advice from your vet straight away!
 The quicker you can treat them the better.